Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 Bathroom addition: A real-life example

 We reached out to Holmes to get the scoop on a recent real-life bathroom addition.
 Holmes specializes in ground-up new construction and rehauling existing construction.
-He kindly provided an example quote for a recent bathroom addition under an existing room.
+He provided an example quote for a recent bathroom addition under an existing room.
 Here’s a breakdown of the major costs and labor, including time and materials:

 Bathroom Addition Under Existing Roof Labor Materials (Estimate) Cost